kofigumbs/typebeat/src-web/GUIDE.md

 ---

-You are now in <b>NOTE</b> mode, where every key on the right triggers a different note.
+In <b>NOTE</b> mode, every key on the right triggers a different note.
 This illustrates the main idea behind Typebeat's controls:

 <ol>